gruvw/nmwifi/README.md

 When the Wi-Fi network is not available, it will automatically switch to the Access Point (AP).
 The balance loop will periodically try to reconnect to the Wi-Fi network on AP mode.

+**Note**: the synchronous calls can take some time to respond depending on the underlying NetworkManager behavior.

 #### CLI

 ```bash